Avinashhh0811/Hibernate-In-Java/README.md

 **Component Mapping :** Component Mapping in Hibernate lets you embed a non-entity class inside an entity.
 Its fields are stored as columns in the same table, avoiding separate tables and simplifying the design.<br><br>
 **Hibernate annotations :** Hibernate annotations describe how Java objects should be stored in database tables, replacing XML and simplifying ORM mapping.<br><br>
 **Steps to execute Hibernate codes:**<br><br>
-1)create java project -> add all hibernate jar files and mysql connector jar file to project (right click on project -> open build path -> configure build path -> go to libraries -> click on classpath -> click on add external jars -> and select -> apply and continue)
+1) Create java project -> add all hibernate jar files and mysql connector jar file to project (right click on project -> open build path -> configure build path -> go to libraries -> click on classpath -> click on add external jars -> and select -> apply and continue)